Completed research

 Duration: 02/2021 – 07/2023

-Cooperation partners: IFZ Graz, Raiffeisenverband Steiermark, Sozialmedizinisches Zentrum SMZ Liebenau, Verein Illusions (Triesterviertel district centre), Styrian Chamber of Agriculture, Petra Herout
+Cooperation partners: IFZ Graz, Raiffeisenverband Steiermark, SMZ Liebenau Social and Medical Centre, Verein Illusions (Triesterviertel Community Centre), Styrian Chamber of Agriculture, Petra Herout

 Description: